 As for your washing machine, there are plenty of products around, but white vinegar will do the job a treat, too.
 Add a large cup to the detergent drawer and run a hot wash cycle.
 Keep your clothes out of the equation for this wash, of course.

-For the best results when cleaning your washing machine, always put the crystals directly inside the drum.
+Top/front loader: For the best results when cleaning your washing machine, always put the crystals directly inside the drum.
 Clean your tray and door separately with a brush, using vinegar and/or washing-up liquid.
-Scrub like you mean it to get rid of residue buildup and any mould.
+Scrub like you mean it to get rid of residue buildup and any mold.

 Then, pour half a pack (500 grams) of the soda crystals into the drum and run the machine on the hottest cycle it can do.
 Always choose the full cycle length to really get the benefit of the crystals' cleaning power.
 You can also add a bit more vinegar to the detergent tray to clean and disinfect the hard-to-reach parts of your washing machine.